 Tyson Shepherd (b.
-2001) based in Dallas, Texas / Bachelors of Fine Arts – University of Texas Arlington (2025)
+2001) based in Dallas, Texas / Bachelor of Fine Arts (Painting) – University of Texas at Arlington

 I started drawing when I was four.
 I created “toys” of my favorite cartoon characters made out of small paper cutouts.
 After my mom took my sister and I to Blockbuster to rent movies, I’d go home and cut out my favorite characters from the paper cover of each DVD.
 I got in trouble when we had to return the DVD with holes in the cover.
 I wanted to be immersed in the worlds inhabited by these characters.
 It interested me in ways the real world didn’t.
 A lot of people know how it feels to dream a different world for themselves.
 If you have a vision or idea for a world that doesn’t exist yet, it’s up to you to see it fulfilled in some way.
 For me, that’s painting.
 It’s the all-encompassing form of creation, where you can be totally obsessed and turn off the world.